varunm22/personal-site/content/travel/london-2020.md

 [1]:{{< ref "the-sweater.md" >}}.

-Finally, we had to head back to the hotel to grab our things.
+Finally, we had to head back to get our things.
 We went to the central station where Neha would catch her train back to her host family town and where I hoped to catch an airport shuttle.
 This involved being sold a ticket to the wrong airport, then being sold a ticket for the right airport but for a bus leaving in an hour.
 Finally I found a shuttle leaving in 20 minutes, and even after buying this third ticket, I still had spent less money than I had on the cab from the airport.
 I said goodbye and headed back to London.

 ### 01/13/2020-01/19/2020 (second week in london)